 The cornea’s outer protective layer is completely removed then a laser is used to reshape the cornea.
 This layer of the cornea is not replaced but grows back naturally and conforms to the cornea’s new shape.

 Your eye surgeon will make a thin, hinged flap into the cornea, then use a laser to remove the inner layers of your cornea to flatten its curved shape.

-At Complete Eyecare, we offer treatments that can slow down the progression of myopia, such as low dose atropine, Misight contact lenses and progressive spectacle lenses.
-Contact us for eye emergencies and comprehensive eye care.
+At Complete Eyecare, we offer treatments that can slow down the progression of myopia, such as low-dose atropine, Misight contact lenses, and progressive spectacle lenses.
+Book an appointment with us for eye emergencies and comprehensive eye care.